perfsonar/perfsonar-workshop/README.md

 I usually adapt the following variables for my workshop setups:

   - `perfsonar_optional_packages` is the list of additional optional packages you want to install with the testpoint bundle, see [the debian list][debian-optional] and [the centos list][centos-optional] for more information.
 All optional packages are installed per default.
-  - `perfsonar_ntp_servers`: depending on the place where the setup is established, I provide close enough and reliable NTP servers,
+  - `perfsonar_ntp_servers`: depending on the place where the setup is established, I use close and reliable NTP servers,

 Tags
 ----